Welcome to Walnut Creek

 Walnut Creek possesses a predominantly sunny and warm climate with a briefly cool and wet winter.
 The average high temperature is 69°F (however, it can get to 100°F), and the average low is 49°F.

 With its proximity to Oakland and Mount Diablo, Walnut Creek provides access to a vibrant downtown full of chic shops, excellent job opportunities, and quality hospitals and schools.
-Homes feature sprawling lots with more than three bedrooms and are built in Mediterranean, traditional, and contemporary styles.
+Homes feature sprawling lots with more than three bedrooms built in Mediterranean, traditional, and contemporary styles.
 Walnut Creek’s Broadway Plaza is an upscale open-air regional shopping mall in the heart of downtown.
 Also, there are plenty of dining options from 5-star restaurants to take out.
 Walnut Creek offers something for every taste, from world-class restaurants and wine bars to brewpubs and diners.
 Check out Tripadvisor’s list of top restaurants in town

 The Walnut Creek Farmers’ Market